jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 > The Interpreter pattern uses a class to represent each grammar rule.
 Symbols on the right-hand side of the rule are instance variables of these classes.
 The grammar above is represented by five classes: an abstract class RegularExpression and its four subclasses LiteralExpression, AlternationExpression, SequenceExpression, and RepetitionExpression.
 The last three classes define variables that hold subexpressions.

-Then they added this diagram:
+Then they added this diagram, which is actually my updated version:

 <img src="/assets/InterpreterDesignPatternGoF.png" alt="Gang of Four Regular Expression Design"  width = "70%" align="center" style="padding-right: 35px;">

 Their class names don’t match the grammar terminology.
-They dropped the _’(‘ expression ‘)’_ grammar rule as well.
+They dropped the _’(‘ expression ‘)’_  grammar rule as well in their design.

 # What the Gang of Four Skimmed Over
 The GoF’s description of grammar mapping to design in their example is correct, but it is sparse.
 Here is my interpretation of the mapping from grammar to design:
 * Each grammar rule will tend to be an interface or a class.
-* Grammar rules based upon an __OR__ (|) definition will be interfaces and the __OR__ed elements listed in that rule will implement it.
-This is an IS-A relationship.
+* Grammar rules based upon an __OR__, i.e., __|__, definition will be interfaces and the __OR__ed elements listed in that rule will implement it.
+This is an __IS-A__ relationship.
 * Grammar rules based upon an __AND__ definition will be classes.
 They will contain the elements listed in that rule.
-This is a HAS-A relationship.
+This is a __HAS-A__ relationship.
-* Explicit token elements, such as ‘(‘ or ‘)’ or keywords are used for parsing, but they won’t be in the design.
+* Explicit token elements, such as ‘(‘ or ‘)’ or _keywords_, are used for parsing, but they won’t be in the design.
 The token elements are road signs that help the parser identify where rules start and end and verify that parsing is on track.

 Here is where the elegance emerges:
-* Once you have some grammar elements, even if the grammar is not complete, the initial design emerges based upon the rules above.
+* Once you have a few stable grammar rules, even if the grammar is not complete, the initial design emerges based upon the rules above.
 * This is an initial design, and additional refactoring may be desired.
 * The grammar inspired design will adhere to good OO design principles by default, such as:
     * The design will be modular.